Darxo/Hardened/README.md

 - Improve Goblin Poison, Spider Poison item, skill and effect tooltips
 - Display item type names for Ammunition, Accessories, Consumables, Food and Quest Items in the item tooltips
 - Improve tooltips of **Battleforged** and **Nine Lives** perks and **Chop** skill
+- Clarify in **Rebuke** perk description that it does not stack with other effects that grant counter attacks
 - Improve artwork for **Nimble** perk and remove effective hitpoint calculation from its tooltip
 - Improve artwork for **Tattered Sackcloth** item to make it stand out more from **Sackcloth**
 - Reduce scroll speed of origin selection to 0.5 (down from 5)